dcycle/starterkit-node/README.md

 **Receive WhatsApp Message:**

-Whenever a WhatsApp message is sent to the `WHATSAPP_FROM` number, it is saved to `./unversioned/output/whatsapp.json`.
+Whenever a WhatsApp message is sent to the `FROM_NUM` number, it is saved to `./unversioned/output/whatsapp.json`.
 If the message's account SID equals to `TWILIO_USER`, then the message saved to the `whatsappmessages` collection in the database.

 You can verify whether the message is saved to the database: